Editor's note: This is the first of a two-part series on belt power transmission.

 Next, we must discuss how much T2 can be allowed to decrease before we would expect slipping to begin.
 For the expected range of the coefficient of friction between most belt/pulley combinations, experiments show that T2 should not be allowed to get much below about one-half of T1 for drives with no automatic tensioner, or about one-third of T1 for those with such a device.
 This is also a key concept.

-See the formulas on the chart for making all belt-power calculations.
+See the formulas on the chart at right for making all belt-power calculations.

 The concept of creep is not generally discussed, and therefore is largely not understood.
 The physics is simple: You have a slack belt running onto a driven pulley and a tight (stretched) belt running off - or the opposite for a drive pulley.
 Since all belts are somewhat elastic, the belt has to change length while it is in contact with the pulley!